 Minimum computer and software packages for Visual Design are available in the bookstore.

 Transfer Engineering students at Virginia Western are encouraged to follow the guidelines published by the Virginia Tech School of Engineering found here: https://eng.vt.edu/admissions/computer-requirement.html.

 ** AST/ITE Courses – Additional software required

 In addition to a windows-based computer, Microsoft Office 2019/365 (VWCC free full online version located here) is required to complete these courses.
 Chromebooks and Apple MacBooks are not compatible with the software required in these courses.

-Note: AST/ITE courses are required in all Business and Professional Services programs and ITE 115 is a required course in almost all Virginia Western transfer programs.
+Note: AST/ITE courses are required in all Business and Professional Services programs.